 Short-term disability policies do have terms, conditions, and exclusions that you must be aware of.
 The number of policies and differences makes it impossible to point them all out here.
 For this reason, you need to read the policy.

 Long-term disability insurance policies, on the other hand, are designed to replace a portion of your income over a longer period of time.
-For this reason, their elimination period is usually longer – often 90-180 days (but policy specific).
+For this reason, their elimination period (long-term disability waiting period) is usually longer – often 90-180 days (but policy specific).
 This means that you will not get paid for the first 3-6 months of your disability.
 Long-term disability policies can pay you a benefit for a very long time, as long as you are disabled – usually up to a certain age, like 65.

 The policy terms, conditions, and exclusions of long-term disability policies are often more onerous (bad for you) than short-term disability policy conditions.
 Also, because the benefit period is substantially longer, insurance companies carefully review and manage their long-term disability claims.

 I should also point out that just because the insurance company approved your short-term disability benefits does not mean they will approve your long-term disability claim.
 Long-term disability claim denials are common for those coming from short-term disability.

 From a legal perspective, I do not see many short-term disability disputes but they do exist.
 Long-term disability insurance disputes are more common.
 However, the legal principles applying to reviewing decisions of the insurance company under both short and long-term disability insurance are the same – if the benefits were provided by your employer.
 There may be a difference if you get one benefit through your job but paid for the other separately.

 I hope this brief explanation cleared up some confusion.
 If you want to discuss your short-term or long-term disability case, call me at 985-240-9773 or use our contact form.